 More passing distance is needed when towing a trailer.
-Because the rig is longer, it is necessary to go farther beyond the passed vehicle before returning to the lane.
+The combination will not accelerate as quickly and is much longer so it is necessary to go much farther beyond the passed vehicle before returning to the lane.
+Pass on level roadways.
+Avoid passing on hills if possible.